R&D

 Bacteria

-BM111, a consortium of fecal microbes (Patent in preparation)
+BM111, a consortium of fecal microbes (Patent filed)

 Mode of Action